-Refer to the MADS Assignment Submission and Grading Policies section of the UMSI Student Handbook (access to Student Orientation course required).
+Refer to the MADS Assignment Submission and Grading Policies Opens in a new tab section of the UMSI Student Handbook (access to Student Orientation course required).

 For this course, the late submission policy is 15% reduction if assignment is turned in one day late, 30% reduction if two days late, 45% reduction if three days, and a zero (0) if four or more days late.
 (But remember, you must turn in all assignments to pass.)